A Derivation of Intelligence from Guided Relation-Creation

 The animal acts, but cannot register success, injury, or changed condition.

-The institution acts, but tracks only output and not harm.
+The institution acts, but tracks output and not harm.

 The model predicts, but the result never reaches the model.